mouhamedanflosse/i-was-there/README.md

 ## ✅Features

-📌 CRUD operations for managing posts.
+- 📌CRUD operations for managing posts
-📌 Robust routing system.
+- 📌Robust routing system
-📌 Dual search capabilities using hashtags and keywords 📌 Dark and light modes for user preference
+- 📌Dual search capabilities using hashtags and keywords
+- 📌Dark and light modes for user preference
-📌 Recommendations for related posts
+- 📌Recommendations for related posts
-📌 Authentication system
+- 📌Authentication system
-📌 Pagination for better organization and performance
+- 📌Pagination for better organization and performance

 ## 🛠Technologies